itsgitz/proxmox-migration/README.md

 # Proxmox Data Migration Script

 This is program/script that created for WHMCS Proxmox Addon Module data migration with PHP.
-It's migrate data from old Proxmox Addon Module version (v2.5) to new module version (v2.7.3).
+This migrates data from old Proxmox Addon Module version (v2.5) to new module version (v2.7.3).

 # What is it?